10 transgender-inclusive games to play instead of Hogwarts Legacy

 Apex Legends

-A newer addition to the Apex Legends line-up, Catalyst has been confirmed by Respawn Entertainment to be a trans woman.
-Writer Meli Grant and her fellow creators wrote Catalysts’s backstory with inspiration from her own experiences.
+A newer addition to the Apex Legends line-up is Catalyst, a trans woman.
+Writer Meli Grant and her fellow creators wrote Catalyst’s backstory with inspiration from her own experiences.
 While lore doesn’t matter too much to Apex Legends gameplay, this LGBTQ+ Legend is a powerful addition to the trans representation roster.

 Assassin’s Creed: Syndicate